 How We Came To Be

 In 1994, newly pregnant Ah Warner knew that life would never be the same after she walked into the Fremont Hemp Company, realizing the possibilities for creation and production were limitless.
 1995 saw the birth of her daughter, Darienne Zoa, along with an overly ambitious catalogue of hemp products she called Cannabis Creations, which included candles, stationary, hand-dyed yarns, fabrics, handcrafted pillows, and even a line of hempseed goodies called Incredible Edibles.
 Meanwhile, she rolled up her sleeves and began researching the therapeutic benefits of blending hempseed oil with healing botanicals and essential oils.
 As her first potion, Ah made a Lavender and Tangerine Massage oil, still prominent in the now Cannabis Basics line-up.
-Shortly after, Ah put together a team of friends and mentors, (Sandi and Mary from Brookside Soap and Lisa from Full Moon Rising), to help with the expansion of her line of health and beauty aids.
+That same year, Ah put together a team of mentors, (Sandi and Mary from Brookside Soap and Lisa from Full Moon Rising), to help with the expansion of her line of health and beauty aids.

 Since 2012 Ah has been pretty busy.
 She’s been honored as Dope Magazine’s Patient of the Month for her advocacy work on behalf of the Cannabis plant and has also received a special Cannabis Women’s Alliance Award for her focus and dedication to the women in Washington’s Cannabis Industry.
 She’s the Founder and Executive Director of International Cannabis Health and Beauty Aids Producer’s Alliance (ICHABAPA).
 Ah is also a guiding member of both NORML Women of Washington and Cannabis Women’s Alliance.
 And, just for fun, she is the Founder of Women of Weed.